 - Use a line-item budget with Estimated / Actual / Variance columns.

-- Allocate 10–20% contingency and require formal approval to spend it.1
+- Allocate 10–20% contingency and require formal approval to spend it1.

 - Track petty cash with immediate receipt capture and weekly reconciliation.